pssc/ha-addon-lms/lms/DOCS.md

 ## How to use

 Navigate to the web UI via ingress or directly on port 9000 on your ha server and configure.
+LMS doesnt run as root so /config/content/ is provided for your own content that is wrtiable by the LMS server

 ### iFrame

+In case you have issues with ingress you can embed an IFRAME but you milage will vary with VPN's or other forwarding off ther local network.

 substitute hassio.local for you network ip or hostname for home assitant.